aviachn/-books-recommendations-website/README.md

 ### Screenshots
 As
-The articles available the users only after they logged in- the "Log in" and "Sign up" buttons disapir from the homepage and the "Read More" button appears instead.
+The articles available the users only after they logged in- the "Login" and "Signup" buttons disapir from the homepage and the "Read More" button appears instead.
 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/72604721/96680121-949ba480-137d-11eb-9581-0d463638f2b0.gif)